Warranty vs. Guarantee: What You Need to Know

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Imagine that when shopping for a new car, one dealer guarantees its product for five years, and the other provides a five year warranty for the same car.
-All things being equal, does the use of warranty vs. guarantee change the meaning of the merchants’ promises?
+While you're shopping for a new car, one dealer guarantees its vehicle for five years.
+Another dealer provides a five-year warranty for the same car.
+All things being equal, does the use of warranty vs. guarantee change the meaning of the merchants' promises?
 In short, no.

 What Creates a Warranty or Guarantee?